azouiaymen/PacMan_Javafx/README.md

 # PacMan_Javafx
-PacMan game using javafx
+PacMan game using javafx,just the base of the game
-basic PacMan game